 An assembly line is a manufacturing process in which individual parts of a larger product are put together in a specific order.
-Today this process is usually performed by computers, but in its early days it required human hands.
+Today, this process is usually performed by computers or robots, but in its early days, it required human hands.
 The assembly line sped up the manufacturing process dramatically.
-It allowed factories to churn out products at a remarkable rate, and it also managed to reduce labor hours—benefiting many workers who used to spend 10 to 12 hours a day in the factory trying to meet quotas.
+It allowed factories to churn out products at a remarkable rate, and also managed to reduce labor hours necessary to complete a product—benefiting many workers who used to spend 10 to 12 hours a day in the factory trying to meet quotas.
 The Ford Motor Company adopted the assembly line between 1908 and 1915, and it helped the company become a significant force in the United States economy.

 - Assembly Line: An article that discusses how important the assembly line was to the advancement of the auto industry.

-- Mechanization of the Assembly Line: A page that explains how assembly lines were used in industries other than the auto industry.
+- Mechanization of the Assembly Line: A page that explains how assembly lines evolved over time.

-A number of industries, including the meatpacking, artillery, and auto industries, use the assembly line process.
-The meatpacking industry was already using assembly lines by the 1860s.
-Workers would stand in stations and operate a pulley system to bring over each animal carcass in turn.
+Since the 1860s, a number of industries, including the meatpacking, artillery, and auto industries, use the assembly line process.
+The meatpacking industry was one of the earliest adopters of this invention.
+Originally, workers would stand in stations and operate a pulley system to bring over each animal carcass in turn.
 They would cut the meat as needed, then move on to the next animal.
 The firearms industry started using the idea around the same time, allowing weapons to be assembled much more quickly.
-But those weren't the only industries to use assembly lines.
-As time went by, other smaller industries—such as the clock-making industry—started using them as well.
+But those weren't the only industries to use assembly lines; as time went by, other smaller industries—such as the clock-making industry—started using them as well.

 - Assembly Line: An article that explains what assembly lines do and how they work.